 Diskpart

-- Display the list of all drives in the computer:
+- List the available drives connected to the computer:

 list disk